 Effective internal controls are necessary for the Resulting Issuer to provide reliable financial reports and to help prevent fraud.
 Although the Resulting Issuer will undertake a number of procedures and will implement a number of safeguards, in each case, in order to help ensure the reliability of its financial reports, including those imposed on the Resulting Issuer under Canadian securities law, the Resulting Issuer cannot be certain that such measures will ensure that the Resulting Issuer will maintain adequate control over financial processes and reporting.
 Failure to implement required new or improved controls, or difficulties encountered in their implementation, could harm the Resulting Issuer's results of operations or cause it to fail to meet its reporting obligations.
-If the Resulting Issuer or its auditors discover a material weakness, the disclosure of that fact, even if quickly remedied, could reduce the market's confidence in the Resulting Issuer's consolidated financial statements and materially adversely affect the trading price of the Resulting Issuer's Common Shares.
+If the Resulting Issuer or its auditors discover a material weakness, the disclosure of that fact, even if quickly remedied, could reduce the market's confidence in the Resulting Issuer's Common Shares.

 The Resulting Issuer prepares its financial reports in accordance with International Financial Reporting Standards.
 In preparation of its financial reports, management may need to rely upon assumptions, make estimates or use their best judgment in determining the financial condition of the Resulting Issuer.
-Significant accounting policies are described in more detail in Sprout Al's financial statements.
+Significant accounting policies are described in more detail in Sprout AI's financial statements.
 In order to have a reasonable level of assurance that financial transactions are properly authorized, assets are safeguarded against unauthorized or improper use, and transactions are properly recorded and reported, the Resulting Issuer has implemented and continues to analyze its internal control systems for financial reporting.
 Although the Resulting Issuer believes its financial reporting and financial statements are prepared with reasonable safeguards to ensure reliability, the Resulting Issuer cannot provide absolute assurance in this regard.